What should I do if I have a problem at work?

 advice hubemployment

-We can advise you about your rights and the processes that should be followed.
-You can also find more information about your rights on the Citizens Advice website.
+If you need to raise a formal grievance, we can provide guidance on the process.
+We can also advise you on your rights and the steps you should follow.
+Additional information about your rights is available on the Citizens Advice website.